Rishabh-27-Devloper/trade-ai/README.md

 **Built with ❤️ for the trading and AI community**

-*For questions, issues, or feature requests, please open a GitHub issue or contact the maintainers.*
+*For questions, issues, or feature requests, please open a GitHub issue or contact me.*